Iran's Historic Bathhouses: A Dive into Ancient Hygiene and Modern Tourism

 Cities like Kashan, Isfahan, Shiraz, and Tehran are famous for their well-preserved historic bathhouses.
 For example, the Sultan Amir Ahmad Bathhouse in Kashan and the Hammam-e Ganjali Khan in Kerman are renowned for their beautiful designs and historical importance.

-Frequently Asked Questions: Exploring Iran's Famous Historical Public Bathhouses
+FAQ: Exploring Iran's Famous Historical Public Bathhouses

 Sultan Amir Ahmad Bathhouse, Kashan